Hans Bellmer

-Hans Bellmer (13 March 1902 – 24 February 1975) was a German artist, best known for the life-sized pubescent female dolls he produced in the mid-1930s.
+Hans Bellmer (13 March 1902 – 24 February 1975) was a German artist, best known for his drawings, etchings that illustrates the 1940 edition of Histoire de l’œil, and the life-sized female dolls he produced in the mid-1930s.
 Historians of art and photography also consider him a Surrealist photographer.

 Biography

 Bellmer was born in the city of Kattowitz, then part of the German Empire (now Katowice, Poland).
 Up until 1926, he worked as a draftsman for his own advertising company.

 Bellmer is most famous for the creation of a series of dolls as well as photographs of them.
 He was influenced in his choice of art form in part by reading the published letters of Oskar Kokoschka (Der Fetisch, 1925).
 Bellmer's doll project is also said to have been catalysed by a series of events in his personal life.
 Hans Bellmer takes credit for provoking a physical crisis in his father and brings his own artistic creativity into association with childhood insubordination and resentment toward a severe and humorless paternal authority.
 Perhaps this is one reason for the nearly universal, unquestioning acceptance in the literature of Bellmer's promotion of his art as a struggle against his father, the police, and ultimately, fascism and the state.
 Events of his personal life also including meeting a beautiful teenage cousin in 1932 (and perhaps other unattainable beauties), attending a performance of Jacques Offenbach's Tales of Hoffmann (in which a man falls tragically in love with an automaton), and receiving a box of his old toys.
 After these events, he began to actually construct his first dolls.
 In his works, Bellmer explicitly sexualized the doll as a young girl.
 The dolls incorporated the principle of "ball joint", which was inspired by a pair of sixteenth-century articulated wooden dolls in the Kaiser Friedrich Museum Jonathan Hirschfeld has claimed (without further argumentation) that Bellmer initiated his doll project to oppose the fascism of the Nazi Party by declaring that he would make no work that would support the new German state.
 Represented by mutated forms and unconventional poses, his dolls (according to this view) were directed specifically at the cult of the perfect body then prominent in Germany.

 He visited Paris in 1935 and made contacts there, such as Paul Éluard, but returned to Berlin because his wife Margarete was dying of tuberculosis.